-The constitutionality of DUI sobriety checkpoints and roadblocks is a divisive issue nationwide.
+The constitutionality of sobriety DWI roadblocks / checkpoints is a divisive issue nationwide.
 Currently, 38 states allow these sobriety checks while 12 states do not.

 The issue is whether or not this violates a U.S. citizen’s Fourth Amendment right against unreasonable search and seizure.
 A DWI arrest based on a sobriety checkpoint or roadblock in Texas is illegal.
 An experienced DWI defense lawyer serving the Dallas-Fort Worth Metroplex will fight to get your DWI charge dismissed.

 A DWI charge is a serious offense in Texas with serious penalties.
-If you have been arrested and charged with DWI in Dallas, Garland, Irving, Addison, Richardson, Mesquite,Decatur, Terrell, Weatherford, Sherman, Rockwall, Burleson, Waxahachie, Denton, Fort Worth, or Arlington, contact the experienced DWI defense lawyers of The Law Offices of Richard C. McConathy.
+If you have been arrested and charged with DWI, contact the Law Offices of Richard C. McConathy today at (972) 233-5700 for a consultation about your alleged offense in Irving, Dallas, Carrolton, Richardson, and surrounding areas of Dallas County, Texas.

-They will fight to protect your rights while working to expose cracks in the prosecution’s case in order to better your chances at a favorable outcome.
-Your first consultation is free, so call (972) 233-5700 today to schedule yours and see what The Law Offices of Richard C. McConathy can do for your Dallas County DWI case.
+They will fight to protect your rights while working to expose cracks in the prosecution’s case in order to better your chances of a favorable outcome.

 According to this definition of intoxication, it would be possible to be arrested for DWI if you don’t feel intoxicated if your BAC is at or above .08.
 Additionally, having the right to an impairing substance, such as a prescription, is rejected as a valid defense by statute in Texas.
 If an officer pulls you over for a traffic defense or because he or she suspects DWI and they detect the presence of alcohol, he or she will likely request testing like a breath test or field sobriety testing.
 If no alcohol is detected but the officer still suspects impairment, a blood test will likely be requested.